 I’ll focus on Julius Adult for this review, but will mention the Puppy and Lite recipes as a tragic anecdote at the end.

 A natural canine diet is meat, so it’s a good start to find meat as the main ingredient.
 Sadly it’s cheap meat churned up with by-products (offal, skin, cysts, tumours, and who knows what else).
-It’s weighed before cooking so will become less significant in the finished product, which makes cereal grains the more realistic bulk of this food.
+It’s weighed before cooking so will become less significant in the finished product, so in all likelihood isn’t the main ingredient in this food.

-I’ll give them credit for Linseeds And/Or Linseed Oil (otherwise known as Flax Seed).
+I’ll give them credit for linseeds and/or linseed oil (otherwise known as flaxseed).
 Where all other ingredients fail, this will give your dog some nutritional benefit and go some way to provide necessary omega fatty acids for health and coat.
-They’ve added some vitamins and minerals too, but to me it’s on par with feeding your kids McDonalds every day and slipping in a Swiss tablet.

 Julius Gold Puppy